GrottoPress/shield/docs/09-EMAIL-CONFIRMATION.md

    end
    ```

-   `Shield::RegisterEmailConfirmationUser` creates a new user after they have verified their email address.
-Include this module, instead of `Shield::RegisterUser`, if you use email confirmations in your app.
+   `RegisterCurrentUser` creates a new user after they have verified their email address.

    ---
    ```crystal